juan-karacho/midi-stompbox/README.md

 * I would pay more for the stompbox switches.
 I bought them on Aliexpress and paid 2 Euro for 10 switches.
 They work but they make a super loud click.
 Next time I will buy super silent switches in a shop for DIY music electronics which cost around 2 Euro per switch.
 * I would have spent more time on thinking about and measuring the position of the teensy board and the hole in the enclosure.
 Right now it fits somehow, but I would like the USB plug to be right in the middle of the hole.
 Or use a USB B Neutrik socket.

+## License

+This project is released under GNU GENERAL PUBLIC LICENSE Version 3 (see LICENSE file in this repository).